All Episodes

 Thanks for having me on today.

-Uh now we find ourselves with this mess in the Senate.
+Now we find ourselves with this mess in the Senate.

-Well it's just well my reaction sitting here at the White House uh the President oversees in Davos is that what's happening in the Senate is a disgrace and it's a great disservice to the American people.
+Well, it's just, well, my reaction sitting here at the White House with the president overseas in Davos is that what's happening in the Senate is a disgrace.

-But I see it I think as you do, Sean, that it's all part of the same thing.
+But I see it, I think as you do, Sean, that it's all part of the same thing.

-Over the last three years, Democrats have been making every effort uh to overturn the results of the 2016 election and today is just the latest chapter.
+Over the last three years, Democrats have been making every effort to overturn the results of the 2016 election.

-But uh as I said to you the first time we talked about this chapter, the American people can read the transcript.
+But as I said to you the first time we talked about this chapter, the American people can read the transcript.

 There was no quid pro quo.

-The President did nothing wrong.
+The president did nothing wrong.

 And it really is remarkable to watch some of the opening statements in the rules debate today.

-And I think in the days ahead, millions more Americans will see what tens of millions already know, is that this is nothing less than a partisan impeachment.
+And I think in the days ahead, millions more Americans will see what tens of millions already know is that this is nothing less than a partisan impeachment.

 It's being driven by politics, and we fully expect the Senate to acquit the president.

-And we hope once this is over that we may have an opportunity to see the Congress begin to focus on the things that this president has intended.
+And we hope, once this is over, that we may have an opportunity to see the Congress begin to focus on the things that this president has never stopped focusing on that have resulted in a stronger, more secure America, an economy more prosperous than ever before.

 Our economy is on fire.

-I mean today he talked about how we've cut taxes, rolled back regulation, unleashed American energy and put America first.
+I mean, today he talked about how we've cut taxes, rolled back regulation, unleashed American energy, and put America first.

-And thanks to strong efforts that he's made tariffs that we've imposed on hundreds of billions of Chinese exports to the United States the change began last week.
+And thanks to strong efforts that he's made, tariffs that we've imposed on hundreds of billions of Chinese exports to the United States, the change began last week.

-We have a huge win for American farmers, a huge win for American workers.
+And as the President told Farm Bureau farmers from all over America on Sunday, we have a huge win for American farmers, a huge win for American workers.

 And it's only going to add even more momentum to this economy.

-But it's been fighting for free and fair trade, rolling back red tape, uh unleashing American energy, cutting taxes.
+But it's been fighting for free and fair trade, rolling back red tape, unleashing American energy, cutting taxes.

-And he went out to Davos today and he said you all should be following the American model.
+And he went out to Davos today and he said, you all should be following the American model.

-You got the 24 hours each side will make their case before the Senate, the Chief Justice, followed by 16 hours of questions that they can ask, same as during the Clinton impeachment.
+Each side will make their case before the Senate, the Chief Justice, followed by 16 hours of questions that they can ask, same as during the Clinton impeachment.

 I don't know.